 After the last annual calculations of your fiscal activity we have determined that you are eligible to receive a tax refund 376.05$.

 Please submit the tax refund and allow us 3-7 days to process.

 A refund may be delayed for various reasons.
 For example submitting invalid records or applying after the deadline.

 To access the form for your tax refund, please click here>>

 Copyright Canada Revenue Agency.
 All rights reserved.

-- Beware of fraudulent communications (Canada Revenue Agency)
+- Protect yourself against fraud (Canada Revenue Agency)